allisonkatecollins/where-art-thou/README.md

 Users are able to make accounts using session storage, then browse all the art from the API and save particular works to a "To Visit" or "Have Visited" list.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Testing Locally

+1. Clone this repo: `git@github.com:allisonkatecollins/where-art-thou.git`
+1. To install all libraries and their dependencies, run `npm install`
+1. In the `/api` directory, run `json-server -p 5002 database.json`
+1. Run `npm start` in root directory to start react server